maurim96/projects-adm/README.md

 # Projects-Adm

-A Mobile Application (developed in React Native) intended for projects administration from both points of view (customer and provider).
+Mobile App (developed in React Native) intended for projects administration from both points of view (customer and provider).
 Expo based app fully integrated with Firebase (authentication and backend services).

 ## Getting Started